 Make sure to run the damp ends of your hair with 2-3 drops of oil before and after you wash your hair.

-You can also follow this with a leave-in treatment serum to add that extra boost of nourishment and hydration.
+You can also follow this with a leave-in treatment serum to add that extra boost of hair nourishment and hydration.

 - Buy Multipurpose Hair Formulas